nikolayg/nikgrozev-website/_posts/blog/2021-12-04-java-9-and-afterwards.md

 // Adds 2 spaces at each line's start.
 Normalises new lines (\n) System.out.println(multiline.indent(2));

-// Removes up to 3 spaces lines' start and normalises new lines symbol
+// Removes up to 3 spaces on each line's start and normalises new
-// Can be less if a line has fewer lead spaces System.out.println(multiline.indent(-2));
+// lines symbol.
+Can be less if a line has fewer lead spaces System.out.println(multiline.indent(-2));

 // Normalises new lines (\n) - nothing else changes